Filming in Austria

 Maximilian Schell in Judgment at Nuremberg (1961)Photo: Wikipedia

-Maximilian Schell was born in Vienna in 1944, but was taken to Zurich, Switzerland by his parents during the Nazi occupation of Austria.
-At the end of the war the family returned to Austria.
-Schnell became of the first European actors to be recognized both at home and overseas.
-He was the first German speaking actor to win an Oscar after World War II.
+Maximilian Schell was born in Vienna in 1930 but was taken to Zurich, Switzerland, by his parents during the Nazi occupation of Austria.
+Following the end of the war, the family returned to Austria.
+Schell became one of the first European actors to gain recognition both domestically and internationally.
+He was the first German-speaking actor to win an Oscar after World War II.

-Schell’s father was a Swiss writer, his mother an Austrian actress.
-Maximilian studied philosophy and art history at university in Zurich, but also studied in Munich as well as in Basel, where he made his acting debut on stage at 23.
-In the 1960’s he appeared on stage in London, and translated worked by William Shakespeare and John Osborne.
-He took a try at opera as well, appearing by invitation of Placido Domingo at the Los Angeles opera in 2001 and 2005.
+Schell’s father was a Swiss writer, and his mother an Austrian actress.
+Maximilian studied philosophy and art history at the University of Zurich, continuing his studies in Munich and Basel, where he made his stage debut at the age of 23.
+In the 1960s, he performed on stage in London and translated works by William Shakespeare and John Osborne.
+He also explored opera, performing at the Los Angeles Opera in 2001 and 2005 at the invitation of Plácido Domingo.

 Youtube maximilian schell winning an oscar

-At the age of 28, he appeared in his first American film, starring alongside Marlon Brando, Montgomery Clift, and Dean Martin in the war drama The Young Lions.
-In 1961 he starred in Judgment at Nuremberg alongside Marlene Dietrich, Burt Lancaster, and Spencer Tracey, for which he received the Academy Award for best actor, making him the first German speaking actor to do so since World War II.
-He had success behind the camera as well, earning Oscar nominations for the first two films he directed: First Love, and The Pedestrian.
+At 28, he made his American film debut, starring alongside Marlon Brando, Montgomery Clift, and Dean Martin in the war drama The Young Lions.
+In 1961, he delivered an Oscar-winning performance in Judgment at Nuremberg, starring alongside Marlene Dietrich, Burt Lancaster, and Spencer Tracy, making him the first German-speaking actor to achieve this honor post-World War II.
+Schell also found success behind the camera, earning Oscar nominations for the first two films he directed: First Love and The Pedestrian.

-His sister, Maria Schell is also an accomplished actress.
-He befriended actor John Voight during the filming of Little Odessa, who later asked him to be godfather to his daughter Angelina Jolie.
-He was a Swiss and Austrian dual citizen, and resided in both Los Angeles and Preitenegg.
+Schell’s sister, Maria Schell, was also a celebrated actress.
+He befriended Jon Voight during the filming of Little Odessa, and Voight later asked Schell to be the godfather of his daughter, Angelina Jolie.
+A dual citizen of Switzerland and Austria, Schell lived in both Los Angeles and Preitenegg.
 He died in Innsbruck in 2014 at the age of 83.

 Romy Schneider (1938-1982)

-Romy Schneider was born in Vienna in 1938.
-Her father was a German actor, and her mother was an Austrian actress.
-Even though the family moved to Germany before she turned 1, and she never held Austrian citizenship, she always prefered to be referred to as an Austrian actress.
-She attended design school in Cologne, and got her first acting job in 1953, when she played along side her mother in When the Lilacs Bloom Again.
+Romy Schneider was born in Vienna in 1938 to a German actor father and an Austrian actress mother.
+Although her family moved to Germany before her first birthday, and she never held Austrian citizenship, Schneider always preferred to be recognized as an Austrian actress.
+She attended a design school in Cologne and landed her first acting role in 1953, appearing alongside her mother in When the Lilacs Bloom Again.

 Youtube romy schneider as sisi